Lewis and Clark's Columbia River

 Stonehenge Memorial, Maryhill, Washington, perched on the banks of the Columbia River.
 Image taken April 24, 2004.

-The Fairbanks Water Gap was created when flood waters from the Missoula Floods "jumped banks" and flowed through the gap into Fifteenmile Creek, east of The Dalles, Oregon.
+The Fairbanks Water Gap was created when flood waters from the Missoula Floods "jumped banks" and flowed through the gap into Fifteenmile Creek, eight miles east of The Dalles, Oregon.

 Image, 2011, Avery Park, Washington, and Fairbanks Water Gap, Oregon, click to enlarge